 How to avoid failing tax and regulatory compliance…

 Tax and regulatory compliance is complicated.
 There is no question about that.
 So the first recommended step is to bring on a partner who specializes in this.
 For example, GreenGrowth CPAs are cannabis tax experts.
-We can help you plan, optimize and maintain tax compliance, ultimately saving you money and helping you avoid IRS audits.
-What you ultimately pay experts like us in fees gets returned in peace of mind (and more than a little tax savings).
-This is similar to regulatory compliance, if you cannot staff a full-time compliance officer, it is best to outsource this function and make sure all the processes and controls are in place to ensure you never lose your licenses.
+We can help you plan, optimize and maintain tax compliance.
+Ultimately saving you money and helping you avoid IRS audits.
+What you ultimately pay experts like us in fees gets returned in peace of mind .
+This is similar to regulatory compliance.
+It is best to outsource this function and make sure all the processes and controls are in place.

 The second step is implementing, following, and updating appropriate internal controls.
 From the tax/financial side, this is as simple as closing your books, producing P&L statements and other key financial data.
 In many circumstances you can automate these processes to further lower overhead.
 The same goes for regulatory compliance, appropriately robust internal controls will save time, money and major headaches down the road.
-The last point is that these functions must be reviewed and updated on a regular basis or you risk falling out of compliance yet again.
+The last point is that these functions must be reviewed and updated on a regular basis.

 4. Failing to Market Correctly

-Another reason cannabis establishments fail is their lack of marketing experience and inability to reach their target audience.
+Why cannabis brands fail is their lack of marketing experience and inability to reach their target audience.
 Business owners often lack the necessary knowledge to market online effectively.
 In addition, many cannabis company owners fail to identify and reach their target audience.
-The average cannabis consumer’s purchasing habits have shifted due to legalization, the Covid-19 pandemic, and changes to society’s acceptance of cannabis use.
-Purchasing patterns are directly related to brands that reach their target audience by providing a unique and quality experience that meets the demand and provides consistent customer value.
+The average cannabis consumer’s purchasing habits have shifted due to legalization.
+The Covid-19 pandemic, and changes to society’s acceptance of cannabis use.
+Purchasing patterns are directly related to brands that reach their target .
+By providing a unique and quality experience that meets the demand and provides consistent customer value.
 Cannabis dispensaries that cannot offer quality flower or excellent customer benefits have difficulty retaining customers, especially in highly competitive markets.